Vedas – The Foundation of Hinduism

 2. Brahmanas: Brahmanas concentrate on the ritualistic side of the Vedic religion.
 They provide information on how to perform or offer prayers, ceremonies, and sacrifices.

-4. Upanishads: Upanishads are of philosophical nature and try to find out the relationship between God and the Soul (Aatma and Parmatma).
+4. Upanishads: Upanishads are philosophical and try to find out the relationship between God and the Soul (Aatma and Parmatma).

 Rigveda: Rigveda is the first literature known to mankind.
-Though the definite date is not available, they must have been composed before 1000 B.C.
+Though the definite date is unavailable, they must have been composed before 1000 B.C.
 Rigveda is a collection of 1017 hymns divided into 10 books.

 Samveda: Saman means “melody.”
-Most of the texts in Samveda are derived from Rigveda.
-The Samaveda has verses in praise of various Vedic period deities such as Indra, Agni, Soma, etc. A particular melody is assigned to a particular verse.
+Most of the texts in the Samveda are derived from the Rigveda.
+The Samaveda has verses praising various Vedic period deities such as Indra, Agni, Soma, etc. A particular melody is assigned to a particular verse.

 Yajurveda: Yajurveda is the book of sacrificial prayers.
-The texts provide guidance to perform the manual work in the preparation of a sacrifice.
+The texts provide guidance on performing the manual work in preparing a sacrifice.

-Science in Vedas: There have been substantial pieces of evidence that show that lots of modern science already exists in Vedas.
-The only problem is that this knowledge has been coded and it is very hard to decode it but with the advent of modern science lots of verses of Vedas can be correlated with modern science.
-Besides that, there are some verses that are clear enough to reveal the science within Vedas.
+Science in Vedas: There is substantial evidence showing that a lot of modern science already exists in the Vedas.
+The only problem is that this knowledge has been coded, and it is very hard to decode it, but with the advent of modern science, many verses of the Vedas can be correlated with modern science.
+Besides that, some verses are clear enough to reveal the science within the Vedas.

-Concepts of magnetism, the origin of the universe, solar storms, periodic table, etc. have already been explained by Vedas and are in perfect harmony with modern science.
+Vedas have already explained the concepts of magnetism, the origin of the universe, solar storms, the periodic table, etc., and are in perfect harmony with modern science.

-By using the tricks in Vedic mathematics you can solve modern-day arithmetic problems in less time without the use of a calculator.
-Vedic mathematics has become very popular now and lots of people are learning this ancient way to solve modern-period mathematical problems.
-It is very useful for competitive as well as school exams.
+Using Vedic mathematics tricks, you can solve modern-day arithmetic problems in less time without using a calculator.
+Vedic mathematics has become very popular, and many people are learning this ancient technique to solve modern mathematical problems.
+It is beneficial for competitive and school exams.

-Besides Vedas, there are four Upvedas also.
+Besides the Vedas, there are four Upavedas also.
 These are subsidiary Vedas, which are about nonreligious subjects.
 The names of those four Upvedas are:

 1. Ayurveda (Medical Science)